Setting up Portals

 - Click Next to continue.

-Next, define the portal user type, portal tab configuration, and field permissions.
+Next, you can define the portal user type, portal tab configuration, and field permissions.

-- You will not be able to edit the portal name once it is created.
+- You will not be allowed to edit the portal name once it is created.

 - Once a portal is configured you will not be able to delete it.

 To define a portal user type

 - Under Portal User Type enter a name.
 (For example: parents, partners, vehicle service).